srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

     demouser@AZ-220-VM-EDGE:~$
     ```

-    >> **IMPORTANT**: When you connect, you will likely be told there are outstanding OS updates for the Edge VM.
+    > **Important:** When you connect, you will likely be told there are outstanding OS updates for the Edge VM.
 We are ignoring this for our lab purposes, but in production, you always want to be sure to keep your Edge devices up-to-date.

 1. To confirm that the Azure IoT Edge Runtime is installed on the VM, run the following command: